BasicComputation/x64-lecture/B04 - Instructions, labels, addressing and data.md

 # Instructions, labels, addressing and data
 In order to learn you have to test things. <br>

+**Note:** <br>
+For some strange reason, if you want set a register or variable to a value in hexadecimal, and that value <br>
+start with A,B,C,D,E of F, then you get an error, but adding a 0 infront fixes it.

 Content
 1. list of instructions you should know in the end
 2. how to label memory to instructions